Welcome

 PAUSE programme supports scientists and artists in exile by facilitating their hosting in higher education and research institutions or cultural institutions.

-PAUSE programme also conducts advocacy activities for the defense of academic and artistic freedom and the respect of human rights.
+PAUSE programme also conducts advocacy activities for the defense of academic and artistic freedom.

 News